jackieeth/bitcoin-world-assets/README.md

 - **Metaverse Markup Language** (3D data)

 ## Challenges we ran into
+The biggest challenge is to make it obvious for people to recognize the place to build digital worlds is on BTC blocks.
+Other than that, there are a few more things:
+1. It is tricky to define the ownership of BTC blocks.
+Can block ownership be defined by social consensus like the way `.bitmap` text inscription was formulated?
+Is there BTC-centric convention and history that we can follow?
+Is there a definition given by cryptographic proofs?

-We have to use multiple APIs and our own calculations related to Sat indexing and rarity data for locating and visualizing each BTC blocks as BWA.
-There shall be an integrated API for it.
+2. We have to use multiple APIs and our own calculations related to Sat indexing and rarity data.
+There are BTC block images based on BitFeed representation algorithm, but there are 840k+ of those.
+We need an efficient way to index and present them.
+3. Visualizing each BTC blocks can be tricky because there is a new block every 10 minutes.
+Although, mempool.space has the visualization but there shall be an integrated API for devs to use those images or 3d data easily.
+4. It'd be great to have more devs to build things on BTC blocks, but how we can make this process easier and enjoyable.

 ## Accomplishments that we're proud of